gigaj0ule/system42/_framework/bootloader/README.md

 ## Booting into DFUse

-You can enter the bootloader by writing 0xB105F00D to the last four bytes of RAM and resetting the MCU.
+You can enter the BIOS by writing
+0xB105F00D to the last four
+bytes of RAM and resetting the MCU.
 Alternatively, you can bring PB2
 HIGH and reset the MCU.